 Most safe rooms are meant to be used for a few hours or less.
 Unless there’s a long term attack anticipated, safe rooms are designed for a short stay.
 Many think of safe rooms as solely being safeguards against home invasion, but actually they can also be used as places to store valuables.
 Safe rooms are good places to hide expensive artwork or priceless items like jewelry or rare books.

 Safe rooms are known for their reinforcement abilities.
-Due to weather related events, safe rooms are meant to strongly withstand hurricanes and tornados.
+Due to weather related events, safe rooms are meant to strongly withstand hurricanes and tornadoes.
 These safe rooms are made with weather resistant material and are bolstered with steel and concrete fixtures.

 Many people build safe rooms to protect their belongings, rather than humans.
 They can store computer hard drives or family heirlooms.
 Many safe rooms are specifically designed to house a climate controlled or airtight environment, so you can safely hide computer files or other items that are delicately affected by the climate inside safe rooms.
 Depending on how much money you’re willing to spend, the safety features of safe rooms can widely vary – some carry a few emergency supplies, and others are akin to a small house within an existing one – and others are simply a closer reinforced with a strong metallic door jamb and grade 1 deadbolt.

 Safe rooms are powered with generators, so they need to be ventilated in order to get rid of the risk of carbon monoxide poisoning.
-Generators should be self contained within safe rooms – but in simple safe rooms, a simple hand cranked light / phone or a battery powered light should be enough.
+Generators should be self-contained within safe rooms – but in simple safe rooms, a simple hand cranked light / phone or a battery powered light should be enough.
 The most advanced safe rooms are airtight and have full temperature control, as well as air filtration systems and gas masks.